thacherT1D/new-angular-curriculum/Unit-1/04-expressions-and-filters.md

 **EXERCISE**

 Add a text input to a page that displays user input in all caps and all lowercase.
-You will need to use two of the other built-in filters.
+You will need to use two of the other built-in filters<sup id="a1">[1](#f1)</sup>.
 Use the following gif as a reference:

 ![](http://zippy.gfycat.com/CookedWelcomeDesertpupfish.gif)